Do you know how animated films were made before computer graphics?

 The original Swan Princess film (1994) was the last fully hand-painted feature film to be released in theaters.
 It's creation took around 300 animators 4 years to complete.
 By today's standards this is a huge staff and a very expensive endeavor.
 Furthermore, there are no longer enough animators in the industry trained in painting acrylic on cellulose to make a quality full-length film using this method.

 Here’s a simple breakdown of the process:

-A background is painted on glass or thick paper:
+A background is painted on glass, cardboard, or thick paper

-Photographs are then arranged side by side into film strips.
+Photographs are arranged side by side into film strips.

 About The Swan Princess

-Three reasons you should follow us on Facebook 1) Get a behind-the-scenes look as Princess Odette and Prince Derek continue their adventures 2) Be one of the first to be notified when new products are released and 3) Share your Swan Princess stories and tales with other die-hard fans.
+Three reasons you should follow us on social media 1) Get a behind-the-scenes look as Princess Odette and Prince Derek continue their adventures 2) Be one of the first to be notified when new products are released and 3) Share your Swan Princess stories and tales with other die-hard fans.